pgroenbaek/ustracks-stf-profiles/README.md

 To use a specific track variant for a Dynatrax generated track section you can rename the shape file name to include the USTracks prefix.
 For example from `Dynatrax-40892.s` to `US3r_Dynatrax-40892.s`.

+You can also make all Dynatrax track shapes use a profile by default by adding `Dynatrax-*` to the `IncludeShapes` parameter within one of the profiles.
+For example from `IncludedShapes ( "US3r_*" )` to `IncludedShapes ( "US3r_*, Dynatrax-*" )`.
+If you want some of the Dynatrax shapes to use a different profile than the default one, you can still rename those Dynatrax shapes with the USTracks prefixes like discussed above.

 ### Further documentation:
 More details on how to use these track profiles is available in the [Open Rails documentation](https://open-rails.readthedocs.io/en/latest/options.html#superelevation).